a-Fig/Blackjack-On-Chain/README.md

 1. Ensure that you have funds on the Arbitrum Sepolia test-net, if you need funds find a faucet for Arbitrum Sepolia test-net and then continue
 2. The "Blackjack_Game" Contract is 0xA66633FFf8547Ed71F85bB4765b70c7DA918E25D
 3. You can still use remix to load the contract on the "Deploy & run transactions" tab
+4. Clone the project into remix.ethereum.org
-4. Compile "BJ_External" and select "Blackjack_Game"
+5. Compile "BJ_External" and select "Blackjack_Game"
-5. Then use the "At Address" button and input the "Blackjack_Game" address above
+6. Then use the "At Address" button and input the "Blackjack_Game" address above
-6. Optionaly, if you would like to use the "bankcontract" follow the same steps and load the contract from 0x062E7037c291DCe3B9Db65eD8358ad722d488dB4
+7. Optionaly, if you would like to use the "bankcontract" follow the same steps and load the contract from 0x062E7037c291DCe3B9Db65eD8358ad722d488dB4
-7. Volia
+8. Volia

 ## How To Play
 1. After properly deploying/loading the contract you can now use it